 The first thing to know is that Nebraska is a stepparent adoption state.
 This means that if you are married to the child’s biological parent, you can adopt the child without the consent of the other biological parent.
 However, you will need to go through the Nebraska adoption process, which includes a home study and a hearing in front of a judge.

 If you are not married to the child’s biological parent, you will need the consent of both biological parents in order to adopt.
 If one of the biological parents is deceased, you will need to get consent from the child’s legal guardian.
-If the biological parents are divorced, you will need to get consent from the custodial parent.
+In case that the biological parents are divorced, you will need to get consent from the custodial parent.

 The Nebraska adoption process can be complicated, but it is worth it if you are interested in becoming a parent.
 There are many resources available to help you through the process, and you should speak with an experienced Nebraska adoption attorney if you have any questions.